auxbh/auxbh.fr/content/posts/First post/index.md

 echo "All done!
 Site synced, processed, committed, built, and deployed."
 ```

-Then, a webhook request is from Github to my VPS, making it pull the latest code from the Deploy branch.
+Then, a webhook request is sent from Github to my VPS, making it pull the latest code from the Deploy branch.
 This is made using [webhook](https://github.com/adnanh/webhook), and a tutorial is available [here](https://maximorlov.com/automated-deployments-from-github-with-webhook/).